 Lying at the foothills of Mount Tmolus on the banks of the Pactolus River, Sardis was one of the great cities of Asia Minor.
 Today its ruins are located about 80 kilometres west of present-day İzmir in western Turkey.
-As the capital of the flourishing Lydian kingdom of the 7th century BC, Sardis achieved fame and wealth especially under the last Lydian king, Croesus, before succumbing to the Persian conquest in the mid-6th century BC.
-Sardis fell in turn to the Athenians, the Seleucids, and the Attalids until it was conquered by the Romans in 133 BC.
-The city flourished under the Roman peace and became an important center of Christianity and was home to a significant Jewish community.
+As the capital of the flourishing Kingdom of Lydia of the 7th century BC, Sardis achieved fame and wealth, especially under the last Lydian king, Croesus, before succumbing to the Persian conquest in the mid-6th century BC.
+Sardis fell, in turn, to the Athenians, the Seleucids, and the Attalids until it was conquered by the Romans in 133 BC.
+The city flourished under Roman peace and became an important centre of Christianity, and was home to a significant Jewish community.
 Sardis was one of the Seven Churches mentioned in the Book of Revelation.

-According to the Greek historian Herodotus, Sardis was capital of the Kingdom of Lydia in the 7th and 6th centuries BC when a dynasty of kings from Gyges to Croesus conquered western Anatolia.
+According to the Greek historian Herodotus, Sardis was the capital of the Kingdom of Lydia in the 7th and 6th centuries BC when a dynasty of kings from Gyges to Croesus conquered western Anatolia.
 King Croesus, who ruled Lydia from 560 to 546 BC, was the first person to issue gold and silver coins.
-Croesus’ legendary wealth lead to the expression ‘rich as Croesus’.
+Croesus’ legendary wealth lead to the expression’ rich as Croesus’.

 Sardis was located on a major route connecting the Aegean coast to inland Anatolia.
 Its wealth and prosperity can be attributed to its strategic location, ideal for trade and commerce, and to its abundant source of water and mineral resources, most notably the legendary Pactolus, a little river that contained gold dust.
 The Persians brought the Lydian monarchy to a final and dramatic end when Cyrus II, King of Persia, invaded Sardis in 547 BC.